trilitech/tezos-developer-docs/docs/reference/unity/Wallet.md

   date: 11 December 2023
 ---

-The Unity SDK class `TezosSDK.Tezos.WalletProvider`, which is available at runtime as `TezosManager.Instance.Wallet`, provides methods to connect to wallets and send transactions from the connected account.
+The Unity SDK class `TezosSDK.Tezos.Wallet.WalletProvider`, which is available at runtime as `TezosManager.Instance.Wallet`, provides methods to connect to wallets and send transactions from the connected account.

 ## Properties